nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **Use case: Edit a task**

 **MSS**
-1. User requests to edit the module or description of a specific task
+1. NUS student requests to edit the module or description of a specific task
 2. MODPRO updates the specified task with the new values provided

    Use case ends.